Hibiki (whisky): In popular culture

+The Hibiki whisky 17 Year Old was portrayed in Sofia Coppola’s 2003 film Lost in Translation, as a product endorsed by Bill Murray’s character Bob Harris.

 In August 2024, a viral photo circulated on social media showing Indonesian Minister of Energy and Mineral Resources Bahlil Lahadalia seated with a bottle of Hibiki 21 Year Old whisky, a highly valued Japanese blend.
 The image attracted public and media attention for the luxury whisky bottle reportedly worth around Rp30 million (approximately USD 2,000), highlighting the whisky's prestige.